LiskArchive/lisk-mobile/.github/pull_request_template.md

 Please provide a short description of your changes.

 ## Type of change
-Pleas choose one of the options:
+Please choose one of the options:

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix (a non-breaking change which fixes an issue)
-- [ ] Enhancement (non-breaking change which adds functionality)
+- [ ] Enhancement (a non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Documentation Fix

 ### How to test it?
-You can recommend a scenario by which reviewers can make sure your changes fulfill your goal(s).
+You can recommend a scenario by which reviewers can make sure your changes fulfil your goal(s).

 # Checklist: